mattpolzin/pg-idris/README.md

 ## Usage

-Run the `./build.sh` script to build and install the library (including a workaround I found I needed on OS X that copies the library output to a `.dylib`).
+Run the `make install` to build and install the library (including a workaround I found I needed on OS X that copies the library output to a `.dylib`).

 You can take a look at the `Test.idr` and `test.ipkg` in the Test folder for an example of using the library.
 Of particular note is the option the package file specifies to include the `pg-idris` package.